 What does it mean when a person dies intestate?
 When a person has died without a will, he or she is said to be “intestate”.

-If you have too many assets, then the result can be disastrous. .
+If you have too many assets, then the result can be disastrous.
+The laws of the state where you live will decide the distribution of your property.
 Also, in advance, you can’t decide whom you’ll be giving a share of your property.
 The aftereffect can be just the opposite of what you wanted it to happen.
 It can also lead to bitter situations among your heirs.

 If you die without a signing a will and don’t opt for any tax avoidance method, then negative tax consequences may crop up for your estate and your heirs.
 Both the federal and state governments can levy taxes on the transfer of your property and also the property that is given to your heirs.